alexvor20/xplane-toliss-realwings-installer/README.md

 * Frames321 --> FramesNEO
 * Lines321 --> LinesNEO

-Obviously renaming of the first two files leads to changes in FlapsNEO.obj Lines 6 and 7 resectively changes.
+Obviously renaming of the first two files leads to changes in `FlapsNEO.obj` Lines 6 and 7, respectively, change to:

 ```
 TEXTURE	321_FlapsNEO_ALB.dds